Docker

 - CI integration tests against a real running instance

-ghcr.io/andrebanandre/unstructuredAvailable for linux/amd64 and linux/arm64.
-Tags follow the same scheme as the Kubernetes images — pin to a release version for reproducible demos.
+docker pull classifyre/all-in-one:0.4.50The image is available for linux/amd64 and linux/arm64.
+Pin to a release version for reproducible demos.

 All services start automatically via s6-overlay, a lightweight process supervisor that manages boot order and handles graceful shutdown.